Does God pick your spouse for you?

 But God wants us to love rather than put our stock in matching.
 Matching is certainly important, but a more poorly matched couple that loves will do better than a well-matched couple that doesn’t love.
 God wants us to choose to love the person we commit to in marriage rather than worry about how well we’re matched.
 Regardless of how good a match we marry, God is present, teaching encouraging us to love selflessly.

-#3 – God Won’t Control Our Choice Because to Love Is to Be Like God.
+#3 – Does God Pick Your Spouse?
+God Won’t Control Our Choice Because to Love Is to Be Like God.

 God didn’t have to choose us.
 He didn’t have to love us.
 He was free to reject us.
 He loved us anyway, because God is love.
 When God invites us to love others, He’s inviting us to live that highest virtue that is essential to His nature.
 He’s inviting us to become more like Him, loving our spouse with the same constant selflessness with which He loves us.